giulia-berto/app-compute-dsc/README.md

 # app-compute-dsc
 This App was designed to compute the degree of overlap between two bundle masks using the Dice Similarity Coefficient (DSC) score (Dice et al., 1945).
 The DSC is a standard score to evaluate the result of bundle segmentation, being the two bundle masks (i) the estimated mask and (ii) the ground truth mask (see for example Garyfallidis et al., 2017, Wasserthal et al., 2018, Bertò et al., 2020).
-Given two bundles b̂ and b, the DSC is computed by counting the number of voxels in common and the total number of voxels, as follows:
+Given two bundles b̂ and b, the DSC is proportional to the number of common voxels over the total number of voxels, as follows:

 <img src="https://latex.codecogs.com/gif.latex?DSC=2\cdot(|v(\hat{b})\cap&space;v(b)|)/(|v(\hat{b})|&plus;|v(b)|)" title="DSC=2\cdot(|v(\hat{b})\cap v(b)|)/(|v(\hat{b})|+|v(b)|)" />